RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ### The Church Visit

 Timing and placement within the overall service is a future point of discussion.
-With a ten minute presentation (for example), the missionary is given the opportunity to make a more robust self-introduction.
-The manner in which a missionary's work and testimony are presented are beyond the scope of this roadmap, though I would expect an audio-visual element where such amenities are available.
-Slideshows and more video content are examples of these elements.
+With a ten minute slideshow or video presentation (for example), the missionary is given the opportunity to make a more robust self-introduction and answer two more questions that will naturally arise during the introduction period:

+##### 1. Why is this particular ministry important?

+Or, how does a congregation or individual assess the value of a particular ministry?
+In engaging a congregation, the missionary will articulate the Spirtual impact of his work, the holistic benefits, and the desires of the beneficiary group.
+It is wise to anticipate and address future questions of who is collaborating in this ministry and how progress is measured.
+Also, how does this ministry align with missions priorities identified by CALC?

+##### 2. What is this missionary doing to help accomplish the ministry?

+This is related to the question of _Who is this missionary?_ Here the missionary will affirm that he is well-suited to the work to which he has been called.
+The particulars of what this missionary will actually do may change over time.
+This provides an excellent opportunity to promote an avenue through which people and churches can get updates on the what they are doing.
+Perhaps a newsletter signup, Website, or social media channels.

 #### Promotional Material